How to reduce waste at home

 Intermediate

-Wash clothes inside-out - save yourself the hassle of consistently replacing worn out clothing by washing clothes inside-out.
+Save yourself the hassle of consistently replacing worn out clothing by washing clothes inside-out.
 This protects the outside fabric from fading and wearing, keeping your wardrobe newer for longer.

 Advanced

-Remove stains naturally - make a paste of vinegar and baking soda to brush into fabric with an old toothbrush for an eco-friendly stain-fighting tool.
+Make a paste of vinegar and baking soda to brush into fabric with an old toothbrush for an eco-friendly stain-fighting tool.

 Stains caused by tomatoes, sugary products, coffee, wine, mustard, grease and yellow underarm perspirant will vanish when soaked in white vinegar for 10 minutes before washing.
 If the stain is still fresh, sprinkle on salt and baking soda before soaking in vinegar.

-Eco-friendly laundry soap - our oceans will thank you for using brands made from natural and biodegradable ingredients.
+Our oceans will thank you for using brands made from natural and biodegradable ingredients.
 Products such as Earthwise, Ecostore and Eco Planet are found in all supermarkets and leave your laundry just as clean.
 Eco-friendly soaps may cost a bit more than other brands but if your keep your power and water usage to a minimum, you’re easily making your money back.

-Use refillable laundry detergent - take your own containers to places like down to Earth and The Junction and refill them with detergent and cleaning products, and you will be playing your part in reducing waste!
+Take your own containers to places like down to Earth and The Junction and refill them with detergent and cleaning products, and you will be playing your part in reducing waste!

 Master

-Stainless steel clothing pegs - a little bit fancy, but a super saver over time!
+A little bit fancy, but a super saver over time!
 Plastic pegs break quickly under the harsh kiwi sun, ending up in landfills forever.
 Stainless steel pegs last a lifetime and are far more sustainable.
 Wooden pegs are a good choice too.
-They last longer than their plastic cousins and if they do break, the wooden part can be composted.
+They last longer than their plastic cousins and if they do break, they can be composted.

-Soap nuts - soap nuts are the berries of the Sapindus mukorossi tree of northern India and Nepal.
+Soap nuts are the berries of the Sapindus mukorossi tree of northern India and Nepal.
 Its shell contains lots of natural saponins (soap).
 Each load only needs three to six soap nuts, placed in a cotton-wash bag.
 They can be reused up to six times before heading to your composting bin.
 Being completely hypoallergenic, they are suitable for even the most sensitive skin.
 They work out cheaper than chemical detergents and help in the reduction of packaging to dispose of.

 In the Bathroom